 Like I said, this casserole is super easy to customize.
 It’s perfect for using up all the leftovers you have in the fridge!
 Here are some variations you can try:

-- Don’t have or can’t have ground beef?
+- Ground beef not an option?
 Try pork, chicken, or turkey instead.

-- Sneak in some veggies like bell peppers, peas, zucchini, green beans, potatoes, sweet potatoes, and carrots.
-This casserole is so tasty, the kids won’t mind.
+- Make a kid-friendly casserole packed with veggies.
+I’m talking bell peppers, peas, zucchini, green beans, potatoes, sweet potatoes, and carrots.

-- Add beans and taco seasoning to the beef mixture for a delicious Tex-Mex spin.
+- For a Tex-Mex twist: Add beans and taco seasoning to the beef mixture.

-- Use whatever grated cheese you have available.
+- Cheese, please: any grated cheese will do.
 I personally love the combination of cheddar, Parmesan, and mozzarella.
-The mozzarella really gives the casserole that extra stringy, ooey-gooey oomph.
+The mozzarella gives the casserole that extra stringy, ooey-gooey oomph.

-- Go crazy on the herbs, spices, and seasonings.
+- Get creative with herbs, spices, and seasonings.
 This casserole is the perfect way to experiment with flavors.

 What to Serve with Hamburger Casserole